zeroincombenze/l10n-italy/l10n_it_einvoice_out/README.rst

 |warning| Read carefully note of module l10n_it_einvoice_base before install this module

-|halt| Do not install this module: it is in development status; official release will be avaiable on 2018-10-22
+|halt| Do not use this module on production environment: it is an aplha release
+subjected to update.

 |it|